Composing the Space. Sculptures in the Avant-garde

 ms2, Ogrodowa 19

-Following the experiments of the avant-garde sculptors, this exhibition will examine the behind-the-scenes findings and consequences of the fascinating modernist discoveries regarding the relationship between space, movement and body.
-Our guide here will be Katarzyna Kobro herself and her artworks which will be shown against the works of her contemporaries, such as: Naum Gabo, Alexander Calder, Barbara Hepworth, Antoine Pevsner, Jean Arp, Alexander Archipenko, and Julio Gonzales.
-Above all, we will ask a question about how artists, while experimenting with the materiality and plasticity of time, space and dynamics of the rhythms of the human body, reflect the complexity of the experience of modernity.
-We will also be able to analyse what exactly characterised their search for new relations between abstract form and movement, as well as what visions of the relationship of man with the environment they proposed.
+Following the experiments of the avant-garde sculptors, this exhibition examined the behind-the-scenes findings and consequences of the fascinating modernist discoveries regarding the relationship between space, movement and body.
+Our guide here was Katarzyna Kobro herself and her artworks which were shown against the works of her contemporaries, such as: Naum Gabo, Alexander Calder, Barbara Hepworth, Antoine Pevsner, Jean Arp, Isabelle Waldberg, Alexander Archipenko, and Julio Gonzales.
+Above all, we asked a question about how artists, while experimenting with the materiality and plasticity of time, space and dynamics of the rhythms of the human body, reflected the complexity of the experience of modernity.
+We were also able to analyse what exactly characterised their search for new relations between abstract form and movement, as well as what visions of the relationship of man with the environment they proposed.

-Following the ideas of creators who want to break free from identifying a sculpture piece with a solid and a closed form alone, the exhibition will also problematise the issue of the movement of receivers of art.
-It will be accompanied by performative tours encouraging viewers to look again at the ways in which they engage their body and senses in the reception of the composition of the exhibition and the works exhibited there.
+Following the ideas of creators who want to break free from identifying a sculpture piece with a solid and a closed form alone, the exhibition also problematised the issue of the movement of receivers of art.
+It was accompanied by performative tours encouraging viewers to look again at the ways in which they engage their body and senses in the reception of the composition of the exhibition and the works exhibited there.

-The exhibition publication will include reprints and revised translations of Katarzyna Kobro's texts and articles, as well as selected statements contributed by other sculptors (including Barbara Hepworth, Georges Vantongerloo, Naum Gabo) and several papers by contemporary researchers, including Carola Giedion-Welcker, Rosalind Krauss, Yve-Alain Bois and Megan Luke who address the issues of avant-garde sculpture and its relationship with space, corporality and movement.
+The exhibition publication included reprints and revised translations of Katarzyna Kobro's texts and articles, as well as selected statements contributed by other sculptors (including Barbara Hepworth, Georges Vantongerloo, Naum Gabo) and several papers by contemporary researchers, including Carola Giedion-Welcker, Rosalind Krauss, Yve-Alain Bois, Alex Potts and Megan Luke who addressed the issues of avant-garde sculpture and its relationship with space, corporality and movement.

 Co-financed by the Ministry of Culture and National Heritage under the INDEPENDENT Multiannual Programme for 2017-2021.